navis-org/navis/docs/source/install.rst

 If you don't already have it, get the Python package manager `PIP <https://pip.pypa.io/en/stable/installing/>`_.

-To get the most recent version from PyPI use:
+To get the minimal most recent version from PyPI (see below for optional extras) use:

 ::